Spurious Trip Rate (STR)

 Example:

 A SIF with a spurious trip rate of once every 6 months is causing operational challenges.
-The facility makes a design change to update the architecture to lower MTTFSP to 2 year.
+The facility makes a design change to update the architecture to increase MTTFSP to 2 years.

 Cited Source: